brouberol/blog/content/guitar-pro-on-fedora.md

 Seriously, how cool is that [^1]?

 *Note*: I moved both shared libraries to the ``/opt/GuitarPro6`` directory, because it also contained numerous other ones.
 My guess, which turned out to be correct, was that the executable uses will look for shared objects in its directory.
-This way, I didn't have to fiddle with ``LD_LIBRARY_PATH`` and ``ldconfig``.
+This way, I didn't have to fiddle with ``LD_LIBRARY_PATH`` and ``ldconfig``, or install these libraries into my ``/usr/lib`` folder.

 ### Installing the sound banks